AllaYeroshchenko/Django-Test-Automation/README.md

 **fixture**
 	- **application.py**
 	This file contains a fixture Application that has all the necessary things to start a testing framework.
-It starts browser, open start page and log in, and it makes everything ready to start tests.
+It starts the browser, opens the start page and logs in, and it gets everything ready to start tests.
 	- **resume.py**
-	This file contains all functions which working with resume.
+	This file contains all functions which work with resumes.
 	- **session.py**
 	This file contains functions log in and logout.
 	- **db.py**
 	This file contains a fixture dbFixture that works with a database.
-In this case, we work with MySQL database.
+In this case, we work with a MySQL database.

 **models**
 	- **resume.py**